Andwerpz/jank-pl/README.md

 Note that any ebnf parser generated will not automatically resolve #includes, that part is reserved for semantic analysis.
 It will just check if the syntax is correct.

-Also, will add '<' '>' as a new grouping tool to signify one or more.
+Also, will add `<` `>` as a new grouping tool to signify one or more.

+We'll stray from the C and C++ convention of having to declare stuff before using it.
+It'll be more like Java, as long as its declared somewhere, you're able to use it.